davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 Program testing can be used to show the presence of bugs, but **never their absence**

 ## Test Suite and Test Case
+- A *Test suite* is collection of *test cases*
+	- Executed together
+	- Each test case should be independent
+- May have multiple

 ## Anatomy of a Test Case
 ## Test Input
 ## Test Creation and Execution